 - Log on to the DLA console.
 In the left-side navigation pane, choose .

-- In the OSS data source section of the Metadata Discovery page, click Go To The Wizard.
+- In the OSS data source section of the page that appears, click Go To The Wizard.

 Parameter Description Data warehouse mode and Free mode You can select Data warehouse mode or Free mode.

-- Data warehouse mode: allows you to create an automatic metadata discovery task if you create a standard data warehouse based on OSS.
+- Data warehouse mode: allows you to create an automatic metadata discovery task if you built a standard data warehouse on top of OSS.
 In this mode, the precision of metadata discovery is high.
 OSS directories must be in the format of Database name/Table name/File name or Database name/Table name/Partition name/.../Partition name/File name.

-- Free mode: allows you to create an automatic metadata discovery task if you want to analyze data stored on OSS.
+- Free mode: allows you to create an automatic metadata discovery task if you want to analyze OSS data.
 This mode has no requirements for the OSS data structure.
 This may result in differentiated tables.

 select * from `schema1_test`.`supply_ceshi` limit 20;under schema1_test.In the lower part of the Execute page, you can click Result Set to view the metadata that DLA automatically discovers from the supplier_with_header.csv file in the oss://alibaba-crawler/schema1/supply_ceshi/ directory.